Rudeg/react-input-calendar/README.md

 Define the ID of the input field where the date picker represents it's value.
 This can be useful when the date picker is used with a label element.
 The label element can be bound to the input field using the `label for` attribute.

+#### props.inputFieldClass

+Type: `String`

+Default: 'input-calendar-value'

+Define the class name of the input field where the date picker represents its value.

 ## License

 MIT